block42-blockchain-company/thornode-telegram-bot/README.md

 Make sure to see a message in the console that the bot is running.

 ## Run & test the bot
-When you created the telegram token via BotFather, you gave your bot a specific name.
-Now search for this name in your Telegram client, open the chat and hit start!
+When you created the telegram bot token via BotFather, you gave your bot a certain name (e.g. `thornode_bot`).
+Now search for this name in Telegram, open the chat and hit start!

-At this point, you can play with the bot, see what it does and assert that it does the right thing!
+At this point, you can play with the bot, see what it does and check that everything works fine!

-This bot is persistent, which means, it stores data in the file `storage/session.data`.
-Once you stop and restart the bot again, everything should continue as if the bot was never stopped (because of the persisting the session data).
+The bot persistents all data, which means it stores its chat data in the file `storage/session.data`.
+Once you stop and restart the bot, everything should continue as if the bot was never stopped.

-If you don't want the bot to be persistent, simply delete the file `session.data` in the `storage` directory before startup.
+If you want to reset your bot's data, simply delete the file `session.data` in the `storage` directory before startup.

-### Test notifications
-Just edit the `test/nodeaccounts.json` file, save it and wait for the job to run.
-The bot should send a message displaying the changes.

 ## Production
-In production you do not want to use mock data from the THORNode endpoint but real network data.
-To achieve that, just put `DEBUG=False` into your environment variables and the bot will then use the available seed nodes to retrieve the data.
+In production you do not want to use mock data from the local endpoint but real network data.
+To get real data just set `DEBUG=False` in your environment variables and the bot will use available seed nodes for data retrieval.

 ### Docker
 To run the bot as a docker container, make sure you have docker installed (see: https://docs.docker.com/get-docker).